mehdi1712/SlotMachine/README.md

 - Bet amount selector
 - Spin button with animation
 - Winning combinations with payouts
-- Sound effects and music
 - Local storage to save the player's balance
+- Sound effects and music (comming soon)

 ## Technologies Used